AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 space domain, a :cpp:`RealBox` specifying the physical domain, an :cpp:`int` specifying coordinate system type, and an :cpp:`int` pointer or array specifying periodicity.
 If a :cpp:`RealBox` is not given in the first constructor, AMReX  will construct one based on :cpp:`ParmParse` parameters, ``geometry.prob_lo`` and ``geometry.prob_hi``, where each of the parameter is an array of ``AMREX_SPACEDIM`` real numbers.
-It’s a runtime error if this fails.
+It's a runtime error if this fails.
 The argument for coordinate system is an integer type with valid values being 0 (Cartesian), or 1 (cylindrical), or 2 (spherical).
 If it is invalid as in the case of the default argument value of the first constructor, AMReX will query the :cpp:`ParmParse` database for ``geometry.coord_sys`` and use it if one is found.
 If it cannot find the parameter, the coordinate system is set to 0 (i.e., Cartesian coordinates).
 The :cpp:`Geometry` class has the concept of